Contrast-Security-OSS/docs/content/troubleshooting/net/GettingNetAgentLogs.md

 You can change which information is logged by changing the logging level in the [.NET agent configuration](installation-netconfig.html).

-## Types of Bugs
+## Types of Issues

-There are two primary types of agent bugs for which Contrast needs to gather logs and other information:
+There are two primary types of agent issues for which Contrast needs to gather logs and other information:

 * Process Crash
 * Unhandled Managed Exception/Page Error/500

-## Process Crash Bugs
+## Process Crash Issues

 ### Verify that the web server process crashed